IdentityServer/IdentityServer4/docs/quickstarts/2_interactive_aspnetcore.rst

 Run the IdentityServer application, you should now see a home page.

-Spend some time inspecting the controllers and models, the better you understand them, the easier it will be to make future modifications.
+Spend some time inspecting the controllers and models - especially the ``AccountController`` which is the main UI entry point.
+The better you understand them, the easier it will be to make future modifications.
 Most of the code lives in the "Quickstart" folder using a "feature folder" style.
 If this style doesn't suit you, feel free to organize the code in any way you want.

 Creating an MVC client
 ^^^^^^^^^^^^^^^^^^^^^^
-Next you will add an MVC application to your solution.
+Next you will create an MVC application.
 Use the ASP.NET Core "Web Application" (i.e. MVC) template for that.
-Don't configure the "Authentication" settings in the wizard -- you will do this manually in this quickstart.
 Once you've created the project, configure the application to run on port 5002.

 To add support for OpenID Connect authentication to the MVC application, you first need to add the nuget package containing the OpenID Connect handler to your project, e.g.::